QUALITY ASSURANCE PLAN SYSTEM / MANUAL

 Only materials as per Technical Specification approved by Quality Assurance Department are accepted and stored in raw materials stores.

 For the incoming materials the inward in-charge records the data in the in-ward register.
-The Quality Assurance Department is informed through in-slip and the incoming material is stored in the receiving inspection area, untill clearance by Quality Assurance Department.
+The Quality Assurance Department is informed through in-slip and the incoming material is stored in the receiving inspection area, until clearance by Quality Assurance Department.

 100% Inspection or alternatively as per sampling plan laid down in ISO 2500 (Part 1) is carried out in accordance with the Quality Assurance Plan for each product.